PerfectlySoft/PerfectDocs/guide/cors.md

 // Default is false.
 SessionConfig.CORS.enabled = true

-// Array of acceptable hostnames for incoming requets
+// Array of acceptable hostnames for incoming requests
 // To enable CORS on all, have a single entry, * SessionConfig.CORS.acceptableHostnames = ["*"]